 Professional design teams worked at four sites around Great Bay.
-Click the link by each photo to learn more about the site, the design team members, and the team’s conceptual design for that shoreline.
-Please note, the conceptual designs and recommendations for each site are not final designs and should not be used for construction.
+Click the link by each photo to learn more about the site, the design team members, and the team’s preliminary design for that shoreline.
+Please note, the preliminary designs and recommendations for each site were not final designs and should not be used for construction.

 What is a living shoreline?